PDorrian/face-animation-discord-bot/README.md

 # Face Animation Bot for Discord
 This is a bot for creating "deepfake" memes on Discord.<br>
-It provides a convenient I/O interface for the PULSE image processing library.
+It provides a convenient I/O interface for the First Order Motion Model library.
 Users can easily create new references from YouTube links as well as animate images.<br>
 <br>
 This repository contains code from [First Order Motion Model for Image Animation](https://github.com/AliaksandrSiarohin/first-order-model) by Aliaksandr Siarohin, Stéphane Lathuilière, Sergey Tulyakov, Elisa Ricci and Nicu Sebe.<br>

+---

 ## Demo
 ![Visual Demonstration](https://github.com/PDorrian/face-animation-discord-bot/blob/master/demo.gif)

+---

-## Installation
+## How to Install
 This application supports ``python3``.<br>
 ```git clone https://github.com/PDorrian/face-animation-discord-bot.git --recursive```